When the city is transformed into a winter wonderland, warm up with these top seasonal events in St Petersburg

-One of the biggest events in St Petersburg each winter is New Year’s Eve.
+One of the biggest winter events in St Petersburg is New Year’s Eve.
 From extravagant parties to splendid fireworks displays, there are plenty of opportunities to ring in the new year in style.
-While many choose to spend the night in the city’s opulent restaurants, bars and clubs, others will gather on the banks of the Neva River to watch a colourful fireworks display over famous sights such as the historic Peter and Paul Fortress.
+While many choose to spend the night in the city’s opulent restaurants, bars and clubs, others gather on the banks of the Neva River to watch a colourful fireworks display over famous sights such as the historic Peter and Paul Fortress.

 Russian Orthodox Christmas